 Tradition, nostalgia, and time spent with family, are all images that get conjured up when thinking about finding your family Christmas tree.
 Especially if you plan on bringing one home with you from the White Mountains of New Hampshire.
 There is something magical about heading out into a snow-covered field or out it into the woods and selecting that perfect tree.
 Here’s what you need to know when you’re looking to create, or continue, that fun, holiday tradition.

-The Rocks has been growing Christmas trees for 35 years and invite you to start or carry on a family tradition by visiting and bringing home a beautiful, New Hampshire grown tree.
-Opening day is November 20, and then they will be open daily from November 26-December 19.
+The Rocks has been growing Christmas trees for over 35 years and invite you to start or carry on a family tradition by visiting and bringing home a beautiful, New Hampshire grown tree.
+They will be open daily from November 25-December 18 from 10am-4pm.
 Guests can either choose to harvest and cut their own tree or choose to purchase a fresh-cut tree or wreath.
 The proceeds go towards forest conservation efforts in the Granite State.
 See which hotels are offering Christmas Memory Packages with the Rocks!

 Fadden's General Store has been producing and selling their award-winning maple syrup from their Main Street general store since 1896.
 While you're stopping in for some of their delicious maple products, consider purchasing one of their New Hampshire grown Christmas trees.
 They will be selling them in-season, 7-days a week and you will be sure to find a beautiful tree to bring home for the holidays.
 (Locally made wreaths will also be available for purchase while they last).

 There is something magical about heading off into the forest to seek the “perfect” Christmas tree.
-Start a new tradition or continue one by purchasing a Christmas Tree Permit from a ranger at the White Mountain National Forest. $5.00 Christmas Tree Permits may be purchased in-person at one of the Forest Service Ranger Stations or at the White Mountains Visitor Center (weekends only), or online.
+Start a new tradition or continue one by purchasing a Christmas Tree Permit from a ranger at the White Mountain National Forest. $5.00 Christmas Tree Permits may be purchased in-person at one of the Forest Service Ranger Stations or at the White Mountains Visitor Center (weekends only), or online (A $2.50 processing fee will be added).
 Head to their website for more information and for rules and restrictions.